Energy transition: Examples of past energy transitions

 Contemporary energy transitions differ in terms of motivation and objectives, drivers and governance.
 As development progressed, different national systems became more and more integrated becoming the large, international systems seen today.
 Historical changes of energy systems have been extensively studied.
 While historical energy changes were generally protracted affairs, unfolding over many decades, this does not necessarily hold true for the present energy transition, which is unfolding under very different policy and technological conditions.

 For current energy systems, many lessons can be learned from history.
 The need for large amounts of firewood in early industrial processes in combination with prohibitive costs for overland transportation led to a scarcity of accessible (e.g. affordable) wood, and eighteenth century glass-works "operated like a forest clearing enterprise".
 When Britain had to resort to coal after largely having run out of wood, the resulting fuel crisis triggered a chain of events that two centuries later culminated in the Industrial Revolution.
 Similarly, increased use of peat and coal were vital elements paving the way for the Dutch Golden Age, roughly spanning the entire 17th century.
 Another example where resource depletion triggered technological innovation and a shift to new energy sources is 19th century whaling: whale oil eventually became replaced by kerosene and other petroleum-derived products.
 To speed up the energy transition it is also conceivable that there will be government buyouts or bailouts of coal mining regions.

 Drivers for current energy transition

 With increasing adoption of renewable energy sources, costs have declined, most notably for energy generated by solar panels.

 (Levelized cost of energy (LCOE) is a measure of the average net present cost of electricity generation for a generating plant over its lifetime.)

 Deaths caused as a result of fossil fuel electricity generation (areas of rectangles in chart) greatly exceed those resulting from production of renewable energy (rectangles barely visible in chart).
+Data from 2021.

+Production of technology such as renewable energy sources starts a positive feedback loop to form what has been called a virtuous cycle—the opposite of a vicious cycle.
+For example, as more and more solar modules are deployed, prices fall because of the economies of scale, allowing the technology to become cost-competitive in new applications that in turn increase demand for more deployment.